gezielcarvalho/gezielcarvalho/README.md

 ### Hello there!!
 I'm Geziel Carvalho! 👋

-I'm a Senior Software Engineer with 10 years of experience on FullStack Development, and expertise in
+I'm a Senior Software Engineer with more than 10 years of experience on FullStack Development, and expertise in
 * DotNet Core,
 * Java Spring,
 * Laravel/PHP,